 Providence Bible College and Theological Seminary discloses education records without a student's prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
-A school official typically includes a person serving in Providence Bible College and Theological Seminary in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person serving on the board of trustees; or a student serving on an official committee, such as a disciplinary or grievance committee.
-A school official also may include a volunteer or contractor outside of Providence Bible College and Theological Seminary who performs an institutional service or function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of education records and/or to assist another school official needs to review an education record in order to fulfill his or her professional responsibilities for Providence Bible College and Theological Seminary.
+A school official typically includes a person serving in Providence Bible College and Theological Seminary in an administrative, supervisory, academic, research, or support staff position (including law en- forcement unit personnel and health staff); a person serving on the board of trustees; or a student serving on an official committee, such as a disciplinary or grievance committee.
+A school official also may include a volunteer or contractor outside of Providence Bible College and Theological Seminary who performs an institutional service or function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of education records and/or to assist another school official in performing his or her tasks.
+A school official typically has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for Providence Bible College and Theological Seminary.